MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netadapterlightweightinitallocate.md

 ### -param NetworkInterfaceGuid [_In_]

-The GUID of a valid network interface using the to-be-created deviceless adpater.
+The GUID of a valid network interface using the to-be-created deviceless adapter.

 ## -returns